Kuramoto model on Sierpinski Gasket I: Harmonic maps: The covering space

 \section{The covering space}

 In this section, we explain the construction of covering spaces for $G$, which are the key tool in the proof of Theorem~\ref{thm.main}.
 The covering space is constructed separately for each degree vector $\bar\omega(f)$.
-We begin with the simplest case, $ \bar\omega (f)=(\rho_0). $ In the remainder of this section, we assume that $\rho_0\neq 0$, because otherwise $f$ can be computed using the standard harmonic extension algorithm for real valued functions (cf.~\eqref{classical-extension}).
+We begin with the simplest nontrivial case of $ \bar\omega (f)=(\rho_0), $ where we assume that $\rho_0\neq 0$, because otherwise $f$ can be computed using the standard harmonic extension algorithm for real valued functions (cf.~\eqref{classical-extension}).

-Before we turn to the construction of the covering space, we take a slight detour to explain the coding of the nodes of the graphs approximating $G$.
-Every node from $V_n$ is a vertex of the corresponding triangle $T_w=F_w(T),\; w=w_1w_2\dots w_n \in S^n$ and can be represented as
+Before we turn to the construction of the covering space, we need to explain the coding of the nodes of the graphs approximating $G$.
+Every node from $V_n$ is a vertex of the corresponding triangle $T_w=F_w(T),\; w=(w_1,w_2,\dots, w_n) \in S^n$ and can be represented as

 Thus, for each node in $V_n$ we define an itinerary $w\bar{i}$, where $\bar{i}$ stands for the infinite sequence of $i$'s: $iii\dots,$ $i\in S$.
 Note that for $v\in V_n\setminus V_0$ there are two possible itineraries, e.g., $v_{1\bar{2}}$ and $v_{2\bar{1}}$ correspond to the same node from $V_2$.